 SendInput: Failed.
 Win32Error: InnerException: System.ComponentModel.Win32Exception (0x80004005): SendInput: Failed.
 Win32Error:

 Is it possible for tests to execute normally without requiring my account to always be logged in on that machine?

-Any test that requires moving the mouse or sending key strokes requires an unlocked desktop.
-Telerik tests are not the only types affected by this Windows limitation.
-You will find this is a general problem with any tool that performs UI testing.
+Any test that requires moving the mouse or sending key strokes requires an unlocked desktop - also dialog handling uses both.
+Telerik tests are not the only types affected by this Windows limitation, you will find this is a general problem with any tool that performs UI testing.